MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 ---

 ## Overview
 Adapters are Maven projects that contains server-side code implemented in either Java or JavaScript.
 An adapter project can be created by using Maven, MobileFirst developer CLI or MobileFirst Operations Console.
+You can edit the adapter code using your IDE of choice.
 This tutorial demonstrates how to create either a Java or JavaScript adapter using the above methods.

 The adapter project is based on the Maven Archetype "adapter-maven-archetype" which is based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).